A Law Firm’s Guide to Cloud Services

 - And, finally, whether or not you need a managed cloud provider

-But first, what are cloud computing, services, hosting and technology?
+But first, what are cloud services

 - Uptime This one depends on what kind of cloud service and SLA you choose, but most managed cloud companies provide much higher levels of uptime than can generally be managed by in-house teams.
 We regularly help companies – including leading global firm DLA Piper – reach 99.99%-100% uptime.

-- Disaster proofing Cloud gives the ability to be effectively disaster proof, with the capacity to automate back-ups across multiple servers in different regions.
+- Disaster proofing Cloud technology gives the ability to be effectively disaster proof, with the capacity to automate back-ups across multiple servers in different regions.
 This reduces the risk from break-ins or physical damage to servers to almost zero.

 - Access from anywhere Cloud servers can be accessed from anywhere and through any device: from the courtroom, client premises or on the go.
 This is especially helpful to law firms who outsource work, as you’re able to grant remote and completely selective access.